 I love a printable that has multiple uses and can reach different levels of learners.
 Here are a few ideas for you.

 Want more ice cream themed preschool activities?
 Try some of these!
-They are not my own, but activities from others that my preschoolers and kids have loved.

 Grab your FREE Ice cream cone Measurement Cards Here